 The Earned Income Credit was passed in 1975 in an effort to reduce poverty and assist those who work to provide for their families but earn lower income levels.
 It’s often criticized because the credit discourages individuals from earning higher incomes since the credit phases-out as you make more.

 The earned income tax credit is available to claim for the 2019, 2020 tax season.
 The IRS estimates that about 15% of eligible individuals do not claim this tax credit.

 How Does the Earned Income Credit Work?

-The EIC provides support for low and moderate income working parents (with qualifying children) in the form of tax credits.
-The tax credit is not as beneficial for individuals without children but not having children does not disqualify you from the credit.
-Individuals receive a tax credit that can be claimed on Form 1040 which is a percentage of the individual’s earnings up to a certain maximum limit.
+The EIC provides support for low and moderate-income working parents (with qualifying children) in the form of tax credits.
+The tax credit is not as beneficial for individuals without children, but not having children does not disqualify you from the credit.
+Individuals receive a tax credit that can be claimed on Form 1040, which is a percentage of the individual’s earnings up to a specific maximum limit.

 What is the Maximum Earned Income Credit Amount?

 The IRS has set these maximum table limits you can get for tax year 2019: